 Eat fewer refined foods and sugar.
 These foods contribute to inflammation in the body.

-- Fish oil -- In one study people taking fish oil equal to 1.8 g of EPA (one of the omega-3 fatty acids found in fish oil) experienced significant reduction in symptoms of eczema after 12 weeks.
+- Fish oil.
+In one study people taking fish oil equal to 1.8 g of EPA (one of the omega-3 fatty acids found in fish oil) experienced significant reduction in symptoms of eczema after 12 weeks.
 Researchers think that may be because fish oil helps reduce leukotriene B4, an inflammatory substance that plays a role in eczema.
 Talk to your doctor before taking fish oil if you are taking blood-thinning medications, and before taking a high dose.
-If you are taking high dose fish oil, make sure you use a brand that removes most of the vitamin A. Too much vitamin A over time can be toxic.
+If you are taking high-dose fish oil, use a brand that removes most of the vitamin A. Too much vitamin A over time can be toxic.

-- Probiotics (bifidobacteria and lactobacillus, 3 to 5 billion live organisms daily) may boost the immune system and control allergies, especially in children.
-However, scientific studies are mixed.
+- Probiotics (bifidobacteria and lactobacillus) may boost the immune system and control allergies, especially in children.
 More research is needed to determine whether probiotics will help reduce eczema symptoms.
 People with weakened immune systems should use caution when taking probiotics.
 Talk to your doctor.

-- Evening primrose oil (EPO) -- In some studies, EPO helps reduce the itching of eczema.
-However, other studies have found no benefit.
+- Evening primrose oil (EPO).
+In some studies, EPO helps reduce the itching of eczema.
+However, other studies show no benefit.
 People who take anticoagulants (blood thinners) should talk to their doctor before taking EPO, and you should always ask your doctor before taking a high dose of EPO.
 People with a history of any type of seizure disorder should also talk to their doctor before taking EPO.
 Pregnant and breastfeeding women should avoid EPO.

-- Borage oil, like EPO, contains the essential fatty acid GLA (500 to 900 mg per day, in divided doses -- amount of GLA varies by supplement), which acts as an anti-inflammatory.
+- Borage oil, like EPO, contains the essential fatty acid gamma-linolenic acid (GLA), which acts as an anti-inflammatory.
 Evidence is mixed, with some studies showing that GLA helps reduce eczema symptoms and others showing no effect.
 Borage, like EPO can interact with blood thinners and other medications.
 Borage oil may be unsafe for pregnant and breastfeeding women.
 Speak with your doctor.

-- Vitamin C (1,000 mg 2 to 4 times per day) can act as an antihistamine.
+- Vitamin C can act as an antihistamine.
 In one study, it helped reduce symptoms of eczema.
 More studies are needed.
 Rose hips or palmitate are citrus-free and hypoallergenic.
-Vitamin C can interact with some medications, potentially including certain medications used to treat cancer, as well as hormone medications.
+Vitamin C can interact with some medications, including certain medications used to treat cancer, as well as hormone medications.
 Speak with your physician.

-- Bromelain (100 - 250 mg 2 to 4 times per day), an enzyme derived from pineapple, helps reduce inflammation.
+- Bromelain, an enzyme derived from pineapple, helps reduce inflammation.
 Bromelain may increase the risk of bleeding, particularly in people who take blood-thinning medications, such as warfarin (Coumadin) and aspirin, among others.
 Bromelain may also interfere with certain antibiotics.

 - Flavonoids, antioxidants found in dark berries and some plants, have anti-inflammatory properties, strengthen connective tissue, and may help reduce allergic reactions.

-- Vitamin D -- Preliminary studies suggest that low vitamin D status during pregnancy may be a risk factor for developing eczema in the first year of life.
+- Vitamin D. Preliminary studies suggest that low vitamin D status during pregnancy may be a risk factor for developing eczema in the first year of life.
 Other studies suggest that low levels of vitamin D is associated with eczema among children and adolescents.
 Most prenatal vitamins contain vitamin D. DO NOT take extra vitamin D unless instructed to do so by your physician.

-Herbs are generally a safe way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment and ask your doctor before taking any herbs.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Herbs are one way to strengthen and tone the body's systems.
+As with any therapy, you should work with your health care provider before starting any treatment, and ask your doctor before taking any herbs.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.